hoetmaaiers/ogone-rails/README.md

 ##What is it

-A Ruby gem to easy use [Ogone](http://www.ogone.com) online payments service
+A Ruby gem to simplify the use of [Ogone](http://www.ogone.com) online payments service.

 ##Usage